akim10/proto/README.md

 1. Run protoServer.py, it will begin looking for a connection.
 2. Run protoClient.py, it will connect to the server that was run in step 1.

+NOTE: Make sure that the 'PORT' number on line 8 of protoServer.py is the exact same as the 'PORT' number on line 11 of protoClient.py
+If there are any errors, try adding +1 to each 'PORT' number.

 3. Register and log in to begin!